 The future development of cloud computing systems is more and more influenced by IoT (Xia et al., 2017; Belcastro et al., 2017).
-Therefore, Cloud-assisted Internet-of-Things (Cloud-of-Things, or in short CoT) has recently emerged as a groundbreaking model that enables smart IoT devices and sensors to be connected with the Cloud through the Internet (Abawajy et al., 2019).
+Therefore, the cloud-assisted Internet of Things (Cloud of Things, or in short CoT) has recently emerged as a groundbreaking model that enables smart IoT devices and sensors to be connected with the cloud through the Internet (Abawajy et al., 2019).

 CoT enables IoT devices to benefit from both cloud’s powerful and scalable high-performance computing, and massive storage infrastructure for real-time processing and storing of the IoT data.
 Nonetheless, the CoT paradigm is currently facing increasing difficulty to handle the Big Data that IoT generates.
 According to Abawajy et. al (2019):